Such-Software/wownerogue/README.md

-# Wowngeon
+# Wownerogue

-Wowngeon is a browser-based roguelike that synchronizes dungeon runs with Monero (XMR) and Wownero (WOW) block timing.
+Wownerogue is a browser-based roguelike that synchronizes dungeon runs with Monero (XMR) and Wownero (WOW) block timing.
 The backend is a Node.js/Express server with Socket.IO for realtime play, optional payment enforcement, and automated payouts.

 ## Overview